silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ![EFR Connect 1](/images/EFR_Connect_1.png)

-Note: If there are many Bluetooth device around.
+**Note**: If there are many Bluetooth device around.
 You may try to get the MAC of the device via Simplicity Commander (Serial number) first.
 You may also change the device name in GATT configure and use that to know what device you should connect to.
 Or filter the scanning via RSSI strength and other.

 ![Commader](/images/Lab_Commander.png)